 Without long-term goals, individuals may find a lack of purpose in their career leading to a negative attitude and decreased productivity.

 You must stop avoiding your goals, as this will only cause anxiety and will delay your career progress.
 Instead, focus on the many goals you can create for yourself and how keeping a goal in mind will restore a sense of passion in your work.

-This article will detail how to establish long term personal goals that truly matter to you and will guide with goal examples that you can apply to your own career.
+This article will detail how to establish long-term personal goals that truly matter to you and will guide you with goal examples that you can apply to your own career.

 These goals cannot be achieved in a day, week, and usually not even a month.
-Instead, they focus around achieving outcomes during the course of your entire career/life, or at least several years.
+Instead, they focus on achieving outcomes during the course of your entire career/life, or at least several years.

-The difference between the two is that if you focus on goals you’d like to achieve over the course of a career, than you think long term.
+The difference between the two is that if you focus on goals you’d like to achieve over the course of a career, then you think long-term.

 However, if you would like to achieve something in a shorter period of time, such as acing an upcoming test, you are focusing on the short term.

 Why Do You Need Long-Term Goals and Why are They Important?